-The UK government is becoming expert at extolling benefits where there are none, from phoney levelling up initiatives, to supposed Brexit benefits which are either false, harmful or would have been just as easy to deliver while still in the EU.
+The UK government is becoming an expert at extolling benefits where there are none, from phony leveling-up initiatives, to supposed Brexit benefits which are either false, harmful, or would have been just as easy to deliver while still in the EU.

 This week the government is telling us it has a new approach to data protection which is "business friendly" - a claim we should take with a pinch of salt.
 Also this week, as a direct result of the UK government's brinkmanship, we face the prospect of British science being excluded from European research projects.

 So - does the new Data Bill really "unlock the power of data", and what is happening with science research post-Brexit?

 Having a new UK Data Bill is really a part of the larger Brexit project.
 As such, the Government is keen to present it as an opportunity to do away with "unnecessary red tape" required by EU rules.
 As with much of the larger Brexit project, the reality turns out to be pretty much the opposite of that.

 The EU General Data Protection Regulation exists to protect consumers from the misuse of their data.
 This is a good motive, and like a lot of good things, it comes at a price.
 Businesses have to examine the way they use data, they have to tell users what they are doing, and they have to get permission before doing it.

 Yes, there's a cost to this.
 But once that cost is paid, digital businesses can have access to European markets.
 Because the UK implemented the GDPR before Brexit, it has "data adequacy" status, which means it protects consumer data up to EU standards.
 This makes it easier to do digital business with the EU.

 Apart from increasing some fines, the changes in the UK Data Bill are all about reducing the burden on companies to protect consumer data.
 This, we are told, will allow them to use data more powerfully, increasing the amount they can do with customer data.
 They might get fined harder for junk mail and cold calling, but they will be able to use data more powerfully to sell people things.